cnruby/gradle_kotlin/README.md

 ```

-## Run The Web Application on the Project
+## Run The Web Application with @Autowired on the Project

 ### DO (run The Web Application with Gradle)
 ```bash